Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

 \subsubsection{Results on CIFAR100}

+Table \ref{table-RS56-P} demonstrates the comparison of the results of different methods for pruning the ResNet56 network on CIFAR100.
+The results in Table \ref{table-RS56-P} show that PIC-P significantly outperforms the classical filter pruning algorithms AMC\cite{he2018amc}, LFPC\cite{he2020learning}, SFP\cite{he2018soft}, FPGM\cite{he2019filter} and LRMF\cite{zhang2021filter} when FLOPs are reduced by about 50.0\%.
+The latest REAF\cite{zhang2023reaf} shows a small decrease in pruning accuracy when the FLOPs drop by about 50.0\% and 52.6\%, respectively, while PIC-P shows a small increase in pruning accuracy when the FLOPs drop by 54.0\%.
+In addition, compared with REAF\cite{zhang2023reaf}, PIC-P achieves greater compression performance when the accuracy after pruning increases by a similar value.

 As we can see from Table \ref{table-MBV2}, for MobilenetV2, PIC-PQ performs better than PIC-P+FB (Weight/Activation bitwidth (W/A) is 8/6) due to learning a better quantization strategy and preserving a higher quantization accuracy for some initial key layers of MobilenetV2.

 Similarly, we also compare PIC-PQ with PIC-P+FB on ResNet56 in Table \ref{table-RS56}.
 PIC-PQ continues to have a lower accuracy loss than PIC-P+FB (W/A is 8/8) on ResNet56.